Your Wills and Probate Specialists

 Drafting of Wills

 Our minimum charge for a straight forward Will is £500 plus VAT.
 If the Will is complex, we will charge on the hourly rates as set above.
-For Sharia’ compliant wills, please see our services section for more information. *VAT is calculated at the rate of 20% at the time of publishing.
+For Sharia’ compliant wills, please see our services section for more information.

 Looking for a Lawyer?